Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 Click here for the SASSCAL research networks

 The two centres of excellence for climate change and adapted land use in southern and western Africa (SASSCAL and WASCAL) focus on academic training, research cooperation and the development of research infrastructures.
 In the graduate school programme, African and German universities, research institutions and science organisations cooperate closely with each other.
 They enable young qualified academics to be well trained locally and to be involved in research work.
-The training offers them the chance to acquire and pass on their knowledge in their home country.
-It opens up new career prospects for them in their home regions and supports the filling of key positions in science, business and administration for Africa's sustainable development by professionals from Africa.
+The programme offers them the opportunity to gain and pass on their knowledge in their home country.
+It opens up new career prospects for them in their native regions and supports the recruitment of professionals from Africa for key positions in science, business and administration for Africa's sustainable development.

 WASCAL

 The WASCAL graduate school programme supports and promotes academic training at West African universities in cooperation with German partner institutions.
-The focus of the activities is on the training of doctoral and master's students.
+The focus lies on the education of doctoral and master's students.

-The graduate school programme consists of ten doctoral programmes and two master's programmes.
+The graduate school programme consists of ten doctoral programmes and six master's programmes.

 Host university

-Each of the ten doctoral programmes and two master's programmes is autonomous and based at a lead university, which is selected in a consultation process among the applicant countries.
-The Climate Competence Centre WASCAL provides teaching support, awards scholarships to the selected students for the duration of the programme and supports their involvement in research activities.
+Each of the ten doctoral programmes and six master's programmes is autonomous and based at a lead university, which is selected in a consultation process among the applicant countries.
+The climate competence centre WASCAL supports academic teaching, awards scholarships to the selected students for the duration of the programme and promotes their involvement in research activities.
 All programmes are open to candidates from all WASCAL countries.
 Depending on the number of places available, host universities may also admit self-financed students.
-The programmes combine the scientific and pedagogical strengths of the faculties in the West African region and thus enable high-quality research and education.
+The programmes combine the scientific and educational strengths of the faculties in the West African region and thus enable high-quality research and education.
 An important part of WASCAL's efforts is to strengthen this cross-national collaboration in building capacity and knowledge to address climate change.

 Interdisciplinary approach

-Added value is achieved by networking experts and university institutes from the ten identified priority areas, enabling an interdisciplinary approach to work.
+Added value is achieved by networking experts and university institutes from the ten identified key areas, enabling an interdisciplinary approach to work.
 This includes teaching, student supervision and cross-border exchange of experiences.

 German partner universities